 - In the WHO initiative of elaborating and maintaining the ‘Good Pharmacopoeial Practices’ that shall serve as a basis for work-sharing and collaboration between the pharmacopoeias of the world and in the International Meeting of World Pharmacopoeias organised under the aegis of the WHO.

 Within these initiatives, the EDQM represents the European Pharmacopoeia.
 All the relevant groups of experts and working parties of the European Pharmacopoeia are involved.

 Work of the Pharmacopoeial Discussion Group (PDG)

-The PDG considers proposals made by national associations of manufacturers of pharmaceutical products and excipients in order to select general methods of analysis and excipient monographs for addition to its work programme.
+The PDG considers proposals made by associations of manufacturers of pharmaceutical products and excipients in order to select general methods of analysis and excipient monographs for addition to its work programme.
 To promote these exchanges and synergy, since 2001, the PDG has organised, upon request, hearings for representatives of the pharmaceutical and excipient industries.

 All topics currently on the programme of international harmonisation have been assigned to one of the three participating pharmacopoeias who takes the lead in coordinating the drafting of the respective text.
 Each text is published for public comment in the respective forums of the three pharmacopoeias.

 Please refer to the September 2017 Working procedures of the Pharmacopoeia Discussion Group (PDG) for further information.